 The title page must include the following information: 1) authors‘ full names, degrees and affiliations 2) mailing address 3) email address 4) phone number (home and work).
 The following information should be included if applicable: 1) pager number 2) Tupper Box # 3) fax number 4) year in educational program.
 To facilitate the anonymous peer review process, the title page should be the only page containing the authors‘ names.

 The abstract should appear on the second page and should be no longer than 250 words.
 It should state the purpose of the paper, basic procedures, main findings and the principal conclusions.

-In-text citations, or references, are to be numbered, in superscript format, after the puncutation mark.
+In-text citations, or references, are to be numbered, in superscript format, ordered sequentially as they appear in the test, tables, boxes, and figure legends, after the punctuation mark.

 Hofmann KJ , Paggi A, Connors D, Miller SL.
 Complete avulsion of the proximal hamstring insertion: Functional outcomes after nonsurgical treatment.
 J Bone Joint Surg Am 2014;96(12):1022-5.

 Hahn JF, Mason L. Low back pain in children.
 In: Hardy Rw Jr, ed.
 Lumbar disc disease.
 New York: Raven Press, 1982:217-28.
 (Seminars in neurological surgery).

 Katz J. Common orthopedic problems in pediatric practice.
 New York: Raven Press, 1981:125-7.

 1. author's name (if known)

 3. complete title of work (if applicable),italicized or underlined